COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 As the fight continues, there is an illusive tide of change:

 Today, countries in Africa, Asia, the South, and North, as well as Latin America and a few Caribbean islands have taken steps.
+Change takes time and is frequently resisted.

 Today, many regional leaders remain deafeningly silent on human rights amendments or new legislation.